rimutaka/lambda-debugger-runtime-emulator/README.md

 1. Save your payload into a file, e.g. save `{"command": "echo"}` into `test-payload.json`
 2. Start the emulator with the payload file name as its only param, e.g. `runtime-emulator test-payload.json`
-3. Run `runtime-emulator/env-emulator.sh` script to create required environmental variables
-4. Start your lambda with `cargo run`
+3. Start your lambda with `cargo run`

 The lambda will connect to the emulator and receive the payload.
 You can re-run your lambda with the same payload as many times as needed.